atomosdovini/simplelanding/README.md

 * Push on Branch main is auto-deployed on netlify
 * [Access the site here 🔗 ](https://prismatic-faun-e0d2f0.netlify.app)

-#### ⏲️ Time used to create and document the test
-📅 14/09 - 2h (organize assets/ambient, initiate coding)
-📅 15/09 - 5h30 (finish code, deploy, document)

 -------------
 #### :triangular_flag_on_post:  Checklist ideas: